josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧿_Watch_The_Watchers/📸_street_photography_counter_surveillance.md

 # 📸 History of Street Photography as Counter-Surveillance
 **First created:** 2025-09-27 | **Last updated:** 2025-10-03
-*Moments where the camera was turned back on the secret policeman, shifting street photography into survival and resistance.*
+*Moments where the camera was turned back on the secret policeman, shifting street photography into survival and resistance*

 ---

-## 🧭 Orientation
+## 🧿 Orientation

 Street photography has not always been about art or “the decisive moment.”
 Sometimes it became a weapon — a way of watching the watchers.